-Depression is a mental health disorder that may be experienced at almost any stage of life.
+Depression is a mental health disorder that may be experienced at almost any stage of life, but the mental health challenges during the teenage years are critical if not the most crucial.
 While there are common symptoms between adults and teenagers with this mental illness, the natural fluctuations of mood and behavior during adolescence can make it harder to identify in young people.
 Learning more about how depression can manifest in teenagers can equip you to take the appropriate measures if you ever notice concerning symptoms in your adolescent child.

 What Is Depression?